inveneo/strava-bike-service-web/README.md

 This application is a simple web front end for my [Strava Bike Service server](https://github.com/clarkritchie/strava-bike-service-server), built with React using [create-react-app](https://github.com/facebookincubator/create-react-app).

 Its purpose is to subtotal rides times, by bike, using ride data from [Strava](http://www.strava.com).
-Subtotals are used to determine whether or not service is required, e.g. every 30 hours, every 50 hours, etc.
+Subtotals are used to determine whether or not service is required, e.g. every 30 hours, every 50 hours, etc.  It was designed primarily to help track when to service suspension components (dust seals, fork oil, etc.).

-There is some setup required -- see usage instructions in `Help.js`.
+Some setup is required -- see usage instructions in `Help.js`.
 Uses OAuth for Strava authentication.

 ### Run
 * `npm install`